Prospects for Detecting Boosted Dark Matter in DUNE through Hadronic Interactions

-The main background sources in this analysis are atmospheric neutrinos as they can interact with the target nuclei in the detector at any time, leaving hadronic activity in a similar energy range to the signal.
-In particular, the neutral-current (NC) neutrino interactions have similar final state particles as the BDM interactions, while the charged-current (CC) neutrino interactions can be rejected by discarding the events which contain muons or electrons as final state particles~\footnote{ Preliminary studies in a large LArTPC experiment already showed great separation power between muons and charged pions~\cite{Acciarri_2017}, and further improvements are being pursued.
+We use GENIE to simulate the BDM signals and the atmospheric neutrino background, where the BDM signal simulation, discussed above, is developed for this analysis.
+The direction of the Sun with respect to the detector, evaluated based on the \SolTrack{} package~\cite{SolTrack} and on the geographical coordinates of DUNE~\cite{Acciarri:2016crz} as an example, is encoded in the samples.
+Based on the Bartol atmospheric neutrino flux~\cite{PhysRevD.70.023006} at Soudan, the atmospheric neutrino samples include neutral-current (NC) neutrino events and events where $\nu_{\tau}$ interacts with the detector target via charged current (CC) and the outgoing $\tau$ leptons decay into hadrons.
+The rest of the CC neutrino interactions is not included in the background sample, as we assume with the information offered by LArTPCs, it can be efficiently rejected by discarding the events which contain muons or electrons as final state particles~\footnote{ Preliminary studies in a large LArTPC experiment already showed great separation power between muons and charged pions~\cite{Acciarri_2017}, and further improvements are being pursued~\cite{Castiglioni:2020tsu}.
 We expect the residual inefficiencies to be small enough not to be significant in our study, and we consequently assume 100\% rejection of muons in this analysis. }.
-In addition, tau neutrinos $\nu_{\tau}$ produced in the atmosphere or appearing from $\nu_{\mu}$ oscillation contribute to a small fraction of background.
-The events where $\nu_{\tau}$ interacts with the detector target via CC and the outgoing $\tau$ leptons decay into hadrons could mimic the signature of the BDM events.